kath-a-rine/data-structures-and-algorithms/javascript/stacks-and-queues/README.md

     - Arguments: none
     - Returns: Boolean indicating whether or not the queue is empty

+### Code Challenge 11: Implement a Queue using two Stacks

+- Create a new class called pseudo queue.
+  - Do not use an existing Queue.
+  - Instead, this PseudoQueue class will implement our standard queue interface (the two methods listed below),
+  - Internally, utilize 2 Stack instances to create and manage the queue
+- Methods:
+  - enqueue
+    - Arguments: value
+    - Inserts value into the PseudoQueue, using a first-in, first-out approach.
+  - dequeue
+    - Arguments: none
+    - Extracts a value from the PseudoQueue, using a first-in, first-out approach.

 ## Approach & Efficiency

 CC10: for this code challenge I reviewed the reading and referred to the demo code from lecture.
 I started with writing my tests first.